Stretton

 Stretton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable projects include Greenbank Solar and Battery Storage Facility, Cross River Rail Enhancement, Stretton Reserve, and Illaweena Street Improvements Project - Stretton.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely to affect the region.
+Notable initiatives include Greenbank Solar and Battery Storage Facility, Cross River Rail Enhancement, Stretton Reserve, and Illaweena Street Improvements Project - Stretton.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.